jeffreyhanson/global-protected-areas/README.md

 7. protected areas are dissolved such that overlapping areas are assigned the best IUCN criteria
 8. protected areas are converted to raster format

 This program has several dependencies.
 To install them, please see [INSTALL.md](https://github.com/paleo13/global-protected-areas/blob/master/INSTALL.md).

-To run all computational analyses: double click on `run.bat`.
+Double click on `run.bat` to run all computational analyses.
 After the processing has completed, a raster file `WDPA.tif ` will appear in the main directory.
-The pixels in this raster correspond to the following IUCN categories: IA (0), IB (1), II (2), III (3), IV (4), V (5), VI (6), Not Assigned (7), Not Applicable (8), Not Reported (9), Pixels that are not protected areas have Missing Data values (-9999).
+The pixels in this raster correspond to the following IUCN categories: IA (0), IB (1), II (2), III (3), IV (4), V (5), VI (6), Not Assigned (7), Not Applicable (8), Not Reported (9).
+Pixels that are not protected areas have Missing Data values (-9999).

 *Note that all parameters can be customized by altering files in the code/parameters folder.*